kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 - `metricAggregationType` - Aggregation method of the Azure Application Insights metric.
 The aggregation methods vary from metric to metric.
 The `az monitor app-insights metrics get-metadata` command can be used to determine which methods apply to a given metric.
 (Some common aggregation methods are `avg`, `count`, `sum`, `min`, and `max`)
 - `metricAggregationInterval` - Collection time of the metric in format `"hh:mm"`.
 - `applicationInsightsId` - Id of the Application Insights instance to query.
 This is a GUID that can be retrieved from the Application Insight's `API Access` blade in the Azure Portal.
-- `tenantId` - Id of the tenant containing the Application Insights instance.
 - `activeDirectoryClientId` - Id of the Active Directory client.
 The client must have `Monitoring Reader` permissions for the Application Insights instance.
 - `activeDirectoryClientPassword` - Password of the Active Directory client password.
 - `metricFilter` - Further specify the metrics query using a filter.
 For example `cloud/roleName eq 'example`.
 (Optional)